 If your name is James Parker they may have got the wrong person; if your name is Edwina Chicken that’s less likely.
 If it seems to be a debt to Orange and you have been with Vodafone for the last 15 years, it probably isn’t yours.

 When not to send a Prove It! letter

-You can see if there has been a CCJ issued in the last six years by checking the Trust Online database.
-If there is a CCJ for a debt you do not recognise, talk to National Debtline about applying for the CCJ to be “set aside”.
+You can see if there has been a CCJ issued in the last six years by checking your credit records.
+If there is a CCJ for a debt you do not recognise, that article explains how to find out more information about it.

 Send a Prove It letter

 But if you don’t think the debt was ever yours, or you are unsure and it isn’t likely to be close to six years old, then you should write a “Prove it!” letter to the debt collector.

-I suggest that you don’t include your telephone number in this letter – dealing with this sort of thing by mail is less stressful.
+I suggest that you don’t include your telephone number in this letter – dealing with this sort of thing by mail or email is less stressful.